 You will get back to your daily activities much more quickly and with more function if physical therapy is performed after a surgery.
 Remove these sentences- especially if the surgery is performed on the more flexible and weight-bearing areas of the body.
 These areas have the tendency to tighten and lose strength, affecting mobility.

 Doing the necessary rehabilitation will help your body recover much more quickly than if left to its own devices.
 In the case of total joint replacements, it’s been shown that starting physical therapy as soon as in the recovery room (i.e., when you wake up from the anesthesia) can lead to shorter hospital stays and quicker recoveries.

 Working with the physical therapist allows the patient to be actively engaged in her recovery, and research has shown that patients who are actively engaged in their healthcare have better experiences than those who are not.
 A patient can work directly with his PT to determine not only how to best recover from surgery, but also how to live a healthier life.

 Many doctors will also send you for a few sessions of physical therapy before your operation.
 This will help to strengthen your body as much as possible.
 In addition, talking to your PT about what lies ahead, including length of rehabilitation and what levels of pain to expect during your recovery, can be a huge help when approaching your post-operation period.
-In fact, a recent study showed that back patients who had just one pre-op session with a physical therapist had a much smoother post-op experience.
+In fact, a recent study showed that patients undergoing total knee or total hip surgeries whom received preoperative physical therapy showed a 29% reduction in postoperative care use.
 So take advantage of their experience to prepare for your own.